PubInv/rapid-e-coli/README.md

 This is a multi-dimensional problem.
 It may be that the problem has been solved in the laboratory, and the need may be to make rugged, portable instruments for use in the field.
+Possibly computer vision integrated into a camera/microscope would be useful.
 It may be that additional basic biological and bio-hacking research is required.
 It might even be that this is primarily an education effort.
 What is really needed is someone willing to dive in and master this material to make